 Austin, TX – March 10, 2014 – Specialty touch screen and display manufacturer, Touch International confirmed today the release of a new touch sensing technology that overcomes the boundaries of current projected capacitive (p-cap) offerings.
 PCAP Plus technology features multi-touch with gestures and works with fingers, heavy gloves, or any other input devices.
 Additionally, the sensor is designed with a unique construction that performs in compliance with military, aerospace, and medical EMI/RFI requirements yet maintains excellent optics.

-“Our experience in the high reliability markets has shown a clear chasm between resistive and projected capacitive touch technology features and limitations,” says Michael Woolstrum, CEO.
+“Our experience in the high-reliability markets has shown a clear chasm between resistive and projected capacitive touch technology features and limitations,” says Michael Woolstrum, CEO.
 “With PCAP Plus we’ve not only bridged the gap, but have also provided the added bonus of EMI/RFI performance.
-From the battlefield and the cockpit to the operating room, this changes everything.”
+From the battlefield to the operating room, this changes everything.”

 Touch International’s team of engineers at the Austin, TX R&D center started with their latest p-cap sensor designs and ultra-thin controllers.
 Using an extensive library of proven components and advanced tuning of the controller, they developed a conductive upper displacement plate.
 The plate gives the sensor multi-input properties and EMI performance without compromising optical clarity or multi-touch abilities.
 The company also ensured the sensor can be built using the myriad of substrates and transparent conductors the market has to offer.